Random Walks, Faber Polynomials and Accelerated Power Methods

 It is worth emphasizing that the convergence criterion for Algorithm \ref{alg:generalized-momentum} requires some a priori knowledge of the spectrum of the matrix.
 The dynamic nature of Algorithm \ref{alg:dynamic-generalized-momentum} reduces this requirement somewhat by estimating $\lambda_2$ on the fly, but still requires knowledge of the shape of the spectrum.

 There are instances, however, where a matrix with an unknown spectrum is likely to satisfy our spectrum requirements.
 Consider a matrix with real dominant eigenvalues, but whose smaller eigenvalues have small imaginary components.
 Such a matrix does not satisfy the convergence criteria for algorithms designed for symmetric matrices.
 However, the spectrum of such a matrix is likely to lie within $\lambda_2\Gamma$ when, for example, $p$ is an interpolated combination of $(1/2, 0, 1/2)$ and either $(2/3, 0, 0, 1/3)$ or $(3/4, 0, 0, 0, 1/4)$.
 With such a choice of $p$, Algorithm \ref{alg:dynamic-generalized-momentum} can be viewed as a method to decrease the sensitivity of the dynamic momentum method of \cite{austin2024dynamically} to small non-symmetric perturbations.

-To test Algorithm \ref{alg:dynamic-generalized-momentum} on larger examples, we generate a larger barbell adjacency matrix $(N = 16000, p = 1/4000)$ with a similar spectral profile, with results shown in Figure \ref{fig:real-examples} (left).
-Additionally, we use the SuiteSparse Matrix Collection web interface \cite{kolodziej2019suitesparse} to find non-symmetric matrices in the collection \cite{davis2011university} with strong diagonal weights, as such matrices may have real dominant eigenvalues and therefore satisfy the criteria for our method.
-In at least one instance ({\tt windtunnel\_evap\_3d}, 40,816 rows by 40,816 columns), Algorithm \ref{alg:dynamic-generalized-momentum} outperforms both the power method and the first-order dynamic momentum method of \cite{austin2024dynamically}.
-A combination of first-order and second-order momentum terms (dynamic 2-3) outperforms the methods corresponding to pure hypocycloids; see Figure \ref{fig:real-examples} (right).
+To verify the convergence rate of Algorithm \ref{alg:dynamic-generalized-momentum} and demonstrate its potential applicability, we use the SuiteSparse Matrix Collection web interface \cite{kolodziej2019suitesparse} to find non-symmetric matrices in the collection \cite{davis2011university} with strong diagonal weights, as such matrices may have real dominant eigenvalues and therefore satisfy the criteria for our method.
+In at least three instances, Algorithm \ref{alg:dynamic-generalized-momentum} outperforms both the power method and the first-order dynamic momentum method of \cite{austin2024dynamically}.
+A combination of first-order and second-order momentum terms (dynamic 2-3) generally outperforms the methods corresponding to pure hypocycloids; see Figure \ref{fig:real-examples}.

 When our dynamic momentum methods are applied to {\tt hor\_131}, the convergence exceeds the theoretical rate, likely due to a larger spectral gap.
 For the matrix {\tt windtunnel\_evap\_3d}, the lower imaginary modes appear to feature prominently enough to interfere with the convergence of the first-order dynamic momentum method: not enough to prevent convergence altogether, but enough to slow it down.